When Is Inductive Inference Possible?: Introduction

 \section{Introduction}

 How does one move from observations to scientific laws?
 The question of induction, one of the oldest and most basic problems in philosophy, dates back to the 4th century BCE when Aristotle recognized deduction and induction as the cornerstones of human reasoning.
-Unlike deduction, where conclusions are logically ensured by premises, induction extrapolates general principles from empirical observations without such guarantees.
+Unlike deduction, where conclusions are drawn logically from premises, induction extrapolates general principles from empirical observations without such certainty.

-Historically, the rigorous justification of induction has been contentious.
-David Hume's `Problem of Induction' famously critiqued the indefensibility of inductive reasoning, arguing that extrapolations based on past experiences cannot reliably predict the unexperienced.
-Despite such skepticism, induction remains essential for advancing from specific instances to general theories, deriving first principles upon which rigorous deductive reasoning is built.
-In `Nicomachean Ethics', Aristotle wrote
+The justification of induction has historically been contentious.
+David Hume, in his `Problem of Induction', argued that extrapolations based on past experiences cannot reliably predict the unexperienced.
+Despite such skepticism, induction remains essential for advancing from specific instances to general theories, deriving first principles upon which rigorous deductive reasoning is built, as Aristotle put it in `Nicomachean Ethics':